iftachsc/scala_swag/README.md

   at the begining we first get the GCP of the window and slide sizes to understand how many slices we will have both in a slide and in a window

-** for example for window of 18.seconds, slide 3.seconds the slice size will be 3.second ** for example for window of 18.seconds, slide 4.seconds the slice size will be 2.second ** for example for window of 20.seconds, slide 3.seconds the slice size will be 1.second
+* for example for window of 18.seconds, slide 3.seconds the slice size will be 3.second window of 18.seconds, slide 4.seconds the slice size will be 2.second window of 20.seconds, slide 3.seconds the slice size will be 1.second

 * the hight the GCD(window,slice) the least number of slices in a slide/window thus the faster a window will be aggregated.
 * so for example for large windows e.g. hours windows can be computed very fast if we have few slices in a slide.